albertgcsula/albertgcsula.github.io/_posts/2014-07-21-bootstrap-tutorial.markdown

 That's it, you now have a simple slider in which you can place the content you desire.

 For the last section of the page we will use another very useful Bootstrap componenet, the <a href="http://getbootstrap.com/css/#grid" target="_blank">Grid System</a>.
 Grid systems are used for creating page layouts through a series of rows and columns that house your content.
 For this page we will use a grid system that starts out stacked on mobile devices and tablet devices (the extra small to small range) before becoming horizontal on desktop (medium) devices.
+Mess around with the different grid options to see how the layout changes on both mobile and desktop.

 {% highlight html %}
 <div id="bur-grid">